 So, you should eliminate odors left by former pets.
 Cleaning carpet and other fabrics will prevent your pet from being distracted.
 You should not use ammonia or cleaners including ammonia because ammonia remains a urine odor.
 Your pet market has many products for cleaning and double checking your home.

 - Buy some supplies.
 Training your dog takes much more involvement than responding when the puppy breaks the “rules.”
 They know better than to live near or in their own waste, but without opposable thumbs, they are limited in what they can do.
+There are many ways to potty train a puppy, one of them is using dog doorbells which they can use to signal if they want to go outside to poop.
+TreehousePuppies has reviewed the best of these doorbells so check out their site.

 You must appreciate their position and make a plan to make things easier and smarter for them.
 Using a good sturdy crate to house the puppy, you can recreate its instinctive cave warren.
 You should position the crate as the dog’s comfort zone in a quiet place.